Group Size

 - Insulated down pants (optional)

-- 4 pairs of synthetic or wool fabrics only
+- 5 pairs of underwear (synthetic or wool fabrics only)

 - Waterproof Hiking Boots (GoreTex and Good Tread)